 Who We Are

 We have the assets to meet the demand.
-We mine phosphate rock from nearly 200,000 acres of Mosaic-owned land in Central Florida, and we mine potash from five mines in North America, primarily in Saskatchewan.
+We mine phosphate rock from nearly 200,000 acres of Mosaic-owned land in Central Florida, and we mine potash from four mines in North America, primarily in Saskatchewan.
 Our products are processed into crop nutrients, and then shipped via rail, barge and ocean-going vessel to our customers in the major agricultural centers of the world.

 Mosaic is a leader in the potash industry with annual capacity of 10.3 million tonnes.
 Our ongoing expansions — consisting of nearly a dozen discrete, multi-year projects — are expected to increase annual capacity by almost five million tonnes, ensuring that we will maintain our position as one of the premier potash companies in the world.